A day trip from Rome took me to Tivoli where I found mesmerizing villas and playful waters. In short, the remnants of Antique Roman wealth.

 Note that you cannot buy your ticket from the driver!
 You have to obtain it for instance at a bar or a newspaper stand.
 Then, you have to devaluate it at the machine on the bus.

-For the way back, you can purchase bus tickets at Villa Adriana’s ticket booth.
+On the way back, you can purchase bus tickets at Villa Adriana’s ticket booth.

 Planning Your Visit